How to build M.A.X. Port

 sudo apt-get update

 Next install all dependencies and required tools.
 The list includes gcc i386, the CMake build system and other libraries or tools.
+An up to date CMake version is required while Ubuntu’s package manager usually offers an outdated version only so CMake’s own package repository is added to the package manager’s source list.

 Now grab the M.A.X.
 Port source code from either a release baseline or from the latest master branch.